-5.2.
+A5.2.
 Suppliers are required to report an initial view of supply figures to Ofgem and BEIS by 1 June and a final view of supply figures by 1 July for each compliance period.
 Supply in this context is as defined in section 4(4) of the Electricity Act 1989 (as amended):

-"supply', in relation to electricity, means its supply to premises in cases where- (a) it is conveyed to the premises wholly or partly by means of a distribution system, or but does not include its supply to premises occupied by a licence holder for the purpose of carrying on activities which he is authorised by his licence to carry on"
+"supply', in relation to electricity, means its supply to premises in cases where-

+- (a) it is conveyed to the premises wholly or partly by means of a distribution system, or - (b) (without being so conveyed) it is supplied to the premises from a substation to which it has been conveyed by means of a transmission system, but does not include its supply to premises occupied by a licence holder for the purpose of carrying on activities which he is authorised by his licence to carry on"